mwalefaith2021/jjschool/jjbackend/EMAIL_SETUP_GUIDE.md

 - The mailer uses connection pooling (5 max connections)
 - Rate limit: 5 emails per second
 - Retry logic handles temporary failures

+### Issue: Connection timeout on hosting platform

+**Solution:**
+- We now verify Gmail on startup and automatically retry with the alternate port (465 <-> 587)
+- If timeouts persist:
+   - Try setting `GMAIL_SMTP_PORT=587` and `GMAIL_SMTP_SECURE=false`
+   - Ensure outbound SMTP to smtp.gmail.com is allowed by your host
+   - Some free tiers block SMTP.
+Consider upgrading the plan or enabling egress

 ## 📧 Email Recipient Summary